-- 159. The envisaged partnership should provide for appropriate exceptions.
-These should include the disclosure of information related to the Parties' security interests. - 160.
-The envisaged partnership should address the possibility for a Party to activate temporary safeguard measures that would otherwise be in breach of its commitments in case of circumstances of significant economic, societal or environmental difficulties.
+- 164. The envisaged partnership should provide for appropriate exceptions.
+These should include the disclosure of information related to the Parties' security interests. - 165.
+The envisaged partnership should address the possibility for a Party to activate temporary safeguard measures with respect to the other Party, that would otherwise be in breach of its commitments in case of circumstances of significant economic, societal or environmental difficulties of a sectorial or regional nature liable to persist.
 This should be subject to strict conditions and include the right for the other Party to rebalancing measures.
 The measures taken should be subject to independent arbitration.